pombredanne/red-fab-deploy/README.markdown

 	$ pip install boto
 	$ pip install -e git+git://github.com/ff0000/red-fab-deploy.git#egg=red-fab-deploy

-Be aware that the dependencies are Fabric>=1.0 and apache-libcloud>=0.4.3.
-These packages are at the cutting edge and without them you will see things break.

 ## Important Notes

 Configuration files for apache, nginx, and uwsgi must follow a very common naming